Yoga Press Articles

 Our Press to date

 Below are some of the articles in which Ibiza Yoga Ltd has appeared over the years.
-Established for 20 years, the oldest most established retreat on the island - a lot has been written please read for yourself the wonderful things journalists have said about us.
+Established for 21 years, the oldest most established retreat on the island - a lot has been written please read for yourself the wonderful things journalists have said about us.
+Probably the best, oldest and most well established retreat on the island.

 The Times Saturday June 6th 2015